gravitational/gravity/docs/6.x/overview.md

 For more details about the installation process, please refer to [Installation Guide](installation.md).

-## Ongoing Management
+## Cluster Management

 Once a cluster image is installed, it becomes a fully operational and autonomous Gravity/Kubernetes cluster.
+It can be said that a _cluster is an instance of a cluster image_.

-Gravity offers the command line (CLI) tool called `gravity` to manage a cluster. `gravity` is automatically installed on all cluster nodes and offers the following features:
+Gravity comes with a tool called `gravity` which serves two purposes:

-1. Add new nodes to a cluster.
+* It runs as a Linux daemon on every cluster node acting as a "Kubernetes hypervisor", continuously monitoring the health of Kubernetes services and re-configuring them if necessary.
+For example, it provides automatic management of `etcd`.
-2. Remove nodes from a cluster.
+* It is available as a command line (CLI) tool to perform cluster administration tasks such as:
-3. Print cluster cluster status.
+    1. Adding or removing nodes to a cluster.
-4. Perform updates to the cluster runtime (i.e. K8s itself), as well as upgrades of individual applications in the Clusters.
+    2. Performing in-place upgrades of Kubernetes or any of the applications running inside.

-`gravity` is a higher level replacement for tools like `kubeadm` or `etcdadm`.
+    3. Printing cluster status.

-It provides automatic, hypervisor-like management of `etcd`.
-Additionally, it delivers benefits such as enforcing system requirements and delivering on the promise of lower operational overhead for managing many Kubernetes clusters.
+When it comes to cluster management, `gravity` is a higher level replacement for tools like `kubeadm` or `etcdadm`.
+It delivers benefits such as enforcing system requirements and delivering on the promise of lower operational overhead by automating away many mundane Kubernetes tasks. **It is the "magic sauce" that makes a Kubernetes cluster feel like a reliable appliance.**

-You can also still use `kubectl` for tasks like watching logs, seeing stats for pods or volumes, managing configuration and other operational tasks.
+You can still use `kubectl` for tasks like watching logs, seeing stats for pods or volumes, managing configuration and other operational tasks.

 ### Updates and Upgrades